 By using NIST quantum network infrastructure and testbeds, this characterization will extend beyond testing individual components to include whole network links and entire networks.
 The results from this metrology can be used (ultimately in real-time) to optimize the transmission of photons around a network and help to create better quantum communications and quantum network management protocols.

 We perform research and development on quantum repeaters and supporting measurement technologies.
 Our mission is to bridge the gap between fundamental quantum research and practical information technology applications.
 Our research aims to promote US innovation, industrial competitiveness and enhance the nation's security.
 For more information, contact project leader Dr. Oliver Slattery.
 For more information concerning the ITL Quantum Information program, please select link 'ITL Quantum Information Program'.

-We have interesting experimental optics positions available for Postdocs and/or Guest Researchers in the Quantum Communications Project.
+We are accepting applications for Postdoc and/or Guest Researcher experimental optics positions in the Quantum Communications Project.
 Candidates should have an interest in experimental optics and be motivated to perform research independently.
-For more information, please contact Dr. Oliver Slattery.
+For more information, please contact oliver.slattery [at] nist.gov (subject: Inquiry%20from%20Quantum%20Communication%20Project%20website) (Dr. Oliver Slattery.)

 Click here for more publications.